Herglotz-type $f(R,T)$ gravity: Generalized gravity via the Herglotz variational principle

 \subsection{Newtonian Limit}

 The Newtonian limit is obtained in the weak field and small velocities approximation, $\vec{v}^2 \ll c^2$, where $\vec{v}$ is the three-dimensional velocity of a massive test particle.
-This corresponds to approximating the metric as \footnote{We use Latin indices to represent the values 1,2,3.} \be ds^2 = -(1+2\Phi) dt^2 + \tensor{\delta}{_{ij}} \tensor{dx}{^i} \tensor{dx}{^j} , \ee with $\Phi$ being the Newtonian potential and $\delta_{ij}$ being the Kronecker delta.
+This corresponds to approximating the metric as \footnote{We use Latin indices to represent the values 1,2,3.}